stefan-georgiev97/zendesk-view-manager/README.md

 ## 🎯 How to Use

 ### View Manager & Reordering
-1. Click the Zendesk View Manager extension icon in your Chrome toolbar.
+1. Click the Zendesk Support Manager extension icon in your Chrome toolbar.
 2. Click **Enable Edit Mode**—the popup collapses and launches the floating toolbar directly on your Zendesk workspace.
 3. **Reorder Views**: Drag any view or folder by grabbing its far-left grip handle (`⋮⋮ |`).
 4. **Hide/Unhide Views**: Click the eye icon on any item row to switch its draft visibility with instant live-opacity feedback.